 Multiple fraction models should be made available to the students as support for students who need it.
 In addition, fractional number lines (other than the ones included with the task) could benefit many students with this task.
-Students could utilize blank number lines as a strategy for keeping track of their score.
+Students could utilize blank (open) number lines as a strategy as well.

 This task could be introduced in a small group or by playing with class as a whole using available technology.
-In addition, the teacher could model with a student, or better yet have two students role model how to play for the rest of the class.
+In addition, the teacher could role model with a student, or better yet have two students role model how to play for the rest of the class.